Internet Activists Urge Congress to Fire Trump's FCC Chief Ajit Pai - Slashdot

 [Banning IP Address]

-Pro Net Neutrality and Pro Internet Censorship (Score:2)
+Pro Net Neutrality and Pro Internet Censorship (Score:2, Interesting)

+Net neutrality and terms of service don't have anything to do with each other.
+Thank you for playing, "Who is a stupid head?"
+You win.

-Not going to happen (Score:2)
+Not going to happen (Score:3)

 Ajit Pai is Trump's sort of guy -- advancing the desires of big business over what's good for the average joe.